trippster08/Metabarcoding_on_PC_LAB/README.md

 This protocol is for paired-end demultiplexed miseq sequences that have sufficient overlap to merge R1 and R2, and are going to be run on your computer, not on Hydra.
-It is broken up into sections, each section an `.R` document that can be opened in RStudio.
+It is broken up into sections, each section an `.R` document that can be opened in RStudio or the IDE/Editor of your choosing (such as [vscode](https://code.visualstudio.com/) or [positron](https://positron.posit.co/)).
 Once in RStudio, each command can be run using the `Run` button, or with `control + return`.
 The directions for each section are in that section file.
-You can download this entire pipeline, including the RStudio files using this link: [Metabarcoding Pipeline - RStudio Documents](https://github.com/trippster08/Metabarcoding-in-RStudio-LAB/archive/refs/heads/main.zip).
-I usually download a version of this pipeline for each run I analyse (in case any changes need to be made, and so the primer folder is in the correct place) and save it in the working directory of that run.
+You can download this entire pipeline using this link: [Metabarcoding Pipeline - R Documents](https://github.com/trippster08/Metabarcoding_on_PC_LAB/archive/refs/heads/main.zip).
+We will download the pipeline below in [R Preparation](#r-preparation) below.

 However, before running RStudio, you must make sure the necessary programs are installed, and the illumina demultiplexed sequences have been downloaded.

-## 1 - Computer and RStudio Preparation
+## 1 - Computer Preparation
 ### Install and Update Computer Programs
 Make sure you have both R and RStudio already installed and updated on your computer.
 If you have an SI computer, you can load/update both through the Smithsonian's Self Service Application.